mirmirmirr/tomeeto/README.md

 - The repository is configured with formatting checks using `prettier` and `black` for React and python code, respectively.
 This is to ensure that the code is formatted well and meets coding standards. **You will not be able merge the branch until these tests pass.**
   - Run `npm run format` for React
   - Run `black --check .` for python
+- Anyone who is not an explicitly invited collaborator cannot make branches or commit on the main repo.
+Instead, they have to fork the repo and the make a pull request through that.

 ## Contributors